10 Easy Training Mistakes To Avoid

-Google how to train for endurance and you’ll be shown countless methods, with arguments for and against various training systems – it’s your job to work out which best fits your life and your goals.
-Even though endurance athletes follow different training paths, common training mistakes can be found within them all.
-Here’s 10 of the most common
+Google 'how to train for X' [whatever your event] and you’ll be shown countless methods with arguments for and against various training systems.
+It’s your job to work out which best fits your life, starting point and goals.
+Even though there's many different paths, here's 10 easy training mistakes to avoid

 Mistake #1: You don’t train hard enough

-Us endurance athletes love training long miles.
-Whatever your sport, we enjoy being ‘out there’ and place great emphasis on endurance training.
-It makes sense - the demands of endurance events require us to be able to develop an ability to endure mental fatigue and physical discomfort.
+Most of us love to long, steady (aka slow) miles!
+Whatever your sport, being ‘out there’ is all part of the pleasure, and logging easy miles is just dreamy.
+Plus, the demands of longer events requires us to be able to develop an ability to endure mental fatigue and physical discomfort.
 To develop this ability, we need to log long training hours.

 But many place 100% of their focus on this and no time towards higher intensity training.
-Sure, it’ll only ever comprise a small proportion of the overall schedule, but there’s a tonne of research showing how upping the ante now and again brings great gains for endurance.
+It may only comprise a small proportion of your overall schedule, but there’s a tonne of research showing how upping the ante now and again brings great gains for all types of athlete.

 Mistake #2: You don’t train easy enough

 Flying in complete disregard of my previous point, there are many amongst us who simply train too hard too often.
-We all know that person: the highly motivated yet slightly misguided bloke at the running club who smashes himself to pieces even on the ‘steady social’ session.
-Sure, recognise his commitment to the cause, but give him a tap on the shoulder and explain that slowing down a tad will make him a better athlete (note: I refer to ‘him’ because this trait is seen nearly exclusively in males.
-Women have more sense).
+We all know that person: the highly motivated yet slightly misguided bloke (let's be honest, it's always a male - women have more sense) at the running club who smashes himself to pieces even on the ‘steady social’ session.
+While his enthusiasm might be admirable, give him a tap on the shoulder and explain that slowing down a tad will probably result in greater gains.

 Ready to sprint?
 On your easy days, go easy so that when you need to go hard, you can

 Mistake #3: You ignore recovery